An installation by Carol Hummel at the Long Island Museum, 2015 (left), and another work in Morgantown, W. Va., 2013. (Courtesy of the artist)

 Closing reception, 12:45-2 p.m., May 20, Centennial Hall.
 Free.

 Ongoing: Permanent Collection Gallery

-Highlights include Chilean arpilleras, recent acquisitions from the Guerrilla Girls, and works from the Olson-Brandelle North American Indian Art Collection.
+Highlights include works from the Sam and Ann Charters Collection of Swedish Art and the Olson-Brandelle North American Indian Art Collection.

 Call 309-794-7400 or email for more information.